-After Hurricane Michael Carved Through Florida Panhandle, Recovery Work Begins
+Recovery Work Begins After Hurricane Michael Carves Through Florida Panhandle

-After Hurricane Michael Carved Through Florida Panhandle, Recovery Work Begins
+Recovery Work Begins After Hurricane Michael Carves Through Florida Panhandle

 Search and rescue teams worked through the night in Florida to find people who need help, after Hurricane Michael hit the Panhandle as a historic Category 4 storm on Wednesday.
-More than 400,000 electricity accounts had lost power in Florida as of 9:15 a.m.
-ET.
+Nearly 400,000 electricity accounts had lost power in Florida as of noon ET Thursday.

 Michael wrecked buildings and tore down trees in Panama City and nearby towns.
-The city of Tallahassee, known for its extensive tree canopy, says "thousands of trees are down."
+The city of Tallahassee, known for its extensive tree canopy, says "thousands of trees are down," causing widespread damage and blocked roads.

 The city adds that road crews worked throughout the night "to clear paths to both hospitals" — which are now open and operating.

-Michael has been blamed for at least one death.
-Now a tropical storm, the system is moving through South Carolina on its way to North Carolina – two states that are still coping with the effects of flooding from Hurricane Florence.
+Michael has been blamed for at least two deaths.
+Now a tropical storm, the system is moving through South Carolina on its way to North Carolina — two states that are still coping with the effects of flooding from Hurricane Florence.

+The storm made landfall just west of Mexico Beach, a few miles southeast of Panama City.
+On Thursday, aerial footage of Mexico Beach showed the storm had taken a horrible toll.

+Dozens of houses on the narrow strip between the beach and Highway 98 were obliterated, wiped off their foundations.
+Others were missing all or part of their rooftops.
+Roads were covered with sand and debris.

+After making landfall early Wednesday afternoon, Michael tore through the Panhandle and into Georgia, where rains of more than 6.5 inches were reported in some locations.
+It also brought powerful winds.
+Georgia Power said on Thursday morning that as of 10 a.m. local time, nearly 200,000 customers were without power.
+Michael was still a hurricane when it hit the state.

+"Georgia's Seminole County Emergency Management Agency said a tree fell onto a home Wednesday evening, killing an 11-year-old girl," Georgia Public Broadcasting reports.
+"The first death occurred in Gadsden County, Florida, when a man was hit by a falling tree."

-Officials are still assessing the damage – and urging people to stay off the roads.
+Officials in Florida are still assessing the damage — and urging people to stay off the roads.

+"The damage to our infrastructure is the most widespread and severe we've ever experienced," Tallahassee's Twitter feed said.
+"One of our area's most coveted assets, our lush urban forest, was also our greatest vulnerability."

+The recovery work now follows a pattern that has recently been seen elsewhere in Florida and, last month, in the Carolinas, as crews clear a tangle of trees and other debris from the roads, to allow utility workers to come in and reconnect power lines.

 Reporting on the scene along Florida's Gulf Coast, NPR's Debbie Elliott says: